blockspacer/flextool/README.md

 cmake -E time cmake --build . \
   --config Debug \
   -- -j8

+# do not forget to reset compile flags
+unset CFLAGS
+unset CXXFLAGS
+unset LDFLAGS
 ```

 NOTE: you can create blacklist file, see: